ethereum-optimism/design-docs/security/fma-holocene.md

 - [Github tracker](https://github.com/orgs/ethereum-optimism/projects/84/views/6)
 - [Specs](https://specs.optimism.io/protocol/holocene/derivation.html?highlight=holocene#holocene-derivation)

 ## Holocene Derivation

 ### The batcher violates the new (stricter) ordering rules

 #### Description

 If the batcher:

 - sends transactions out of order, or
 - orders frames within transactions out of order, or
 - orders batches within a channel out of order

 This will lead to the consensus client hitting error conditions when it loads the frames from L1.
 According to the spec, frames will be dropped in order to maintain a contiguous frame queue, and out-of-order batches will be dropped at a later stage in the derivation pipeline.
 The safe chain would halt until the next batch can be resubmitted in order.

 #### Risk Assessment

 low severity / low likelihood

 #### Mitigations

 The batcher implementation could:

 - leverage nonce management to avoid sending transactions out of order in the first place (see [spec](https://specs.optimism.io/protocol/holocene/derivation.html?highlight=holocene#batcher-hardening))
 - be hardened so detect the chain halt and resubmit the frames which were dropped (see [spec](https://specs.optimism.io/protocol/holocene/derivation.html?highlight=holocene#batcher-hardening)) either:
   - as a part of normal operation
   - as a part of its startup behavior (i.e. to be triggered by a restart)
   - as a part of an emergency mode triggered by an admin API, this could allow for manual intervention
 - continually check for contiguity in its internal state, and panic or reset if this is violated (possibly then triggering some recovery behavior)

 #### Detection

 L2 safe chain halt

 #### Recovery Path(s)

 We would need to get the batcher to resubmit the transaction sent out of order.
 No governance or hardfork needed to recover.
 A simple batcher restart would cause the batcher to re-batch the unsafe chain, which should lead to recovery.
 Moreover, we could also temporarily operate the batcher with reduced tx sending concurrency, which should avoid out of order txs.

 ### Derivation Deadlock (either specification or op-node bug)

 #### Description

 It is possible that either i) the Holocene Derivation Specification or ii) the consensus client implementation has overlooked a corner case such that derivation simply halts when that corner case arises.

 #### Risk Assessment

-** high severity / medium likelihood
+**high severity** / medium likelihood

 #### Mitigations

 Multi client testing should help surface any consensus client bugs, possibly including fuzzing of some description.
 We should backport as much insight as possible from the implementation (which is code) to the specs (which is just words).
 Here's an example of doing just that [holocene: fix frame queue specs of derivation](https://github.com/ethereum-optimism/specs/pull/386).

 #### Detection

 L2 safe chain halt

-#### Recovery Path(s):
+#### Recovery Path(s)

 We would need to fix the the implementation via a hardfork.
 As a hotfix, we would probably also make an emergency release which migrates back to the old DP at the block where derivation is stuck.
 We might already implement something like this as a contingency, e.g. adding a holocene_deactivation_time that would then move back to old derivation if this time is set.
 We could then instruct node operators to set this flag to some value, providing a quick recovery path.

 ## Configurable EIP-1559 Parameters via SystemConfig

 The Holocene upgrade introduces the ability to update the EIP-1559 ELASTICITY_MULTIPLIER and BASE_FEE_MAX_CHANGE_DENOMINATOR parameters through a SystemConfig call.
 Previously, these parameters were fixed at 6 and 250 respectively as of the Canyon upgrade.
 Allowing these parameters to be configurable gives the chain operator more flexibility in adjusting important chain properties such as the gas target, and how fast base fee adjust in response to demand changes.